Designing in VR

 Lo-Fi Prototyping in VR

-Sketching your ideas, or even bringing in your flat UI designs, in Quill is a fast way to test how a design feels in context.
+Sketching your ideas, or even bringing in your flat UI designs, in Quill is the fastest way to test how a design feels in context (IMO from professional experience).
 This is especially useful when you're trying to find those sweet spots between UI size and spatial position.
-Animating your design takes it further allowing you to mock functionality intent and communicate flows to your team.
+Animating your design takes it even further by allowing you to mock functionality intent and communicate flows to your team in headset.

 Complex object interaction is one of the more fun aspects of VR because it brings together all your physical inputs.
 Playing with objects that mimic physical interfaces in VR, allows users to manipulate tools with powers beyond reality.
 It also taps into a child-like fascination with buttons, switches, and other physical interfaces.
 In this concept players are challenged to a procedural set of weapon/tool scenarios during gameplay.
 This puzzle of scenarios would create a dynamic player experience where they need to power on, repair, recharge, reload, unjam, clear, toggle modes, unplug/plugin, open/adjust, etc. This all happens while the player is facing a dynamic enemy and environmental challenges.
 This motion sketch is a quick way to communicate some of the intended interactions before jumping into detailed assets and/or code.